 The priority task of people should be particularly to serve the society, considering the true values and the serious attempt to always aim for the best.
 The Dalai Lama personifies a shining example and an idol.
 In this context I would like to recommend a book written by Daniel Goleman with the title “Primal Leadership: Learning to Lead with Emotional Intelligence”.
 It was originally written for managers and executives, but it contains a lot of interesting advice for all of us to help develop our emotional skills.
 Daniel Goleman takes part at the “Mind and Life” congress every year with other western scientists to compare eastern and western sights of view and to learn from each other.
 The primary objective of these congresses is to explore the mind in order to minimize human suffering and pain and to support the wellbeing of the individual.

-For many people the Vietnamese monk Thich Nhat Hanh who exiled to France, is a similar shining light like the Dalai Lama.
+For many people the Vietnamese monk Thich Nhat Hanh who died in January 2022, is a similar shining light like the Dalai Lama.
 He wrote several books about the same issue like Daniel Goleman.
 One of his books has the title “The Art of Power”.
 As someone who lived in the cruelty of the Vietnam war, Thich Nhat Hanh strives to instruct as many people as possible to reach their inner serenity and therefore freedom, even though the circumstances may be adverse.
 Another book written by him is “Peace Is Every Step: The Path of Mindfulness in Everyday Life”.

 Eckhart Tolle is taking us into another inner journey.
 His books “The Power of Now: A Guide to Spiritual Enlightenment” and “A new Earth: Awakening to Your Life´s Purpose” give instructions on how to work with the function of our consciousness and to explore it further.
 Eckhart Tolle is talking about a “painbody” which we create if we think negative thoughts.
 There are also given instructions by the author on how to live with more freedom referring to this aspect.